Zahra-z1/BIORAG/README.md

 ---

-## ☁️ Deployment
+# ☁️ Deployment

-The Streamlit application is deployed using Streamlit Community Cloud.
+The Streamlit application is deployed using **Streamlit Community Cloud**.

-Live version:
+**Live application:**
 https://zahra-z1-biorag-app-lswtdv.streamlit.app/

-Updates pushed to the GitHub `main` branch can be automatically reflected in the deployed application.
+The deployed application is connected to the GitHub repository.
+Changes pushed to the configured GitHub branch can trigger an automatic redeployment through Streamlit Community Cloud.

 ---

-## 🔐 Security
+# 🔐 Security

 Sensitive configuration should never be committed to the repository.

-The following files/directories should remain ignored:
+The following files and directories should remain ignored:

 ```text
 .env